MicrosoftDocs/learn/learn-pr/wwl-sci/connect-microsoft-defender-365-to-azure-sentinel/includes/2-plan-for-microsoft-365-defender-connectors.md

 - Microsoft 365 Insider Risk Management (IRM) (Preview)

-The products each have a connector that will send alerts to the SecurityAlerts table in Sentinel.
-Which then can generate an Incident.
+The products each have a connector that will send alerts to the SecurityAlerts table in Sentinel, which then can generate an Incident.
 The Microsoft 365 Defender connector allows for the raw normalized data to be ingested by Microsoft Sentinel.
 Currently, only Microsoft Defender for Endpoint data is configurable in the Microsoft 365 Defender connector.
 You must decide if you want Microsoft 365 Defender products alerts in Microsoft Sentinel.

 - Should those alerts generate incidents when the incidents are already being investigated in the Microsoft 365 security portal?
 - Should Microsoft Sentinel ingest the Microsoft Defender for Endpoints data?